-Section 1.401 (a)(9)-1 of the Proposed Regulations, Q&A E-8(b), provides guidance on calculating the applicable life expectancy when the employee's life is being recalculated and the life expectancy of his/her designated beneficiary is not recalculated.
+Section 1.401(a)(9)-1 of the Proposed Regulations, Q&A E-8(b), provides guidance on calculating the applicable life expectancy when the employee's life is being recalculated and the life expectancy of his/her designated beneficiary is not recalculated.
 It provides, in relevant part, that if the designated beneficiary is not the employee's spouse and the life expectancy of the employee is being recalculated annually, the applicable life expectancy for determining the minimum distribution for each distribution calendar year will be determined by recalculating the employee's life expectancy but not recalculating the beneficiaries life expectancy.
-Such applicable life expectancy is the joint and last survivor expectancy using the employee's attained age as of the employee's birthday in the distribution calendar year and an adjusted age of the designated beneficiary.
-The adjusted age of the designated beneficiary is determined as follows:
+Such applicable life expectancy using the employee's attained age as of the employee's birthday in the distribution calendar year and an adjusted age of the designated beneficiary is determined as follows: